 WHERE WE CAME FROM is Séance's first studio album in 30 years.
 Ten new songs have been composed, recorded in London in winter 2019 with producer David M. Allen (The Cure, Sisters Of Mercy, Depeche Mode) on the legendary mixing desk from Conny Plank.
 WHERE WE CAME FROM is album title and a position statement at the same time.
 A commitment to the electronic music, Synth Pop and the sounds that inspired the artists in their youth and motivated them to start making music.
 But there is no 80's homage with cover versions in the works.
 All ten songs are new original compositions that seamlessly join the oeuvre of the Swiss duo, created for the present time, with themes that composer Aerne worked on over the last few years.
 Less youthful exuberance, more introspective, created with no less passion and verve.
 A seamless sonic transition - hard to believe that there are 30 years in between.

-The album is released digitally, on CD and vinyl and will be presented to the public in the fall of 2020 with a small club tour through Europe.
+The album is released digitally, on CD and vinyl and will be presented to the public in the spring of 2021 with a small club tour through Europe.

 "Of course we are anxious to see how our new songs will be received" confirms Ralf L. Aerne, "but so much work still lies ahead of us that we hardly have time to think about it.
 We want to deliver on the album as well as live with the best possible performance.”